arielchuri/forglory/crystalcastles/stuff/spells.md

 2.
 3.
 4.
-5.
+5. The affected do not have to roll on wound tables.
+5. The shield blocks 5p of damage from attacks.
-6. Caster creates a magical barrier around themselves and their neighbors.
-The sheild soaks 8 points of damage from attacks and, blocks curses, allows one to see through illusions, disern liars, and seem like a great person.
+6. Caster creates a magical barrier against enemys around themselves and their neighbors.
+The shield soaks 8 points of damage from attacks and, blocks curses, allows one to see through illusions, disern liars, and seem like a great person.

 ## Fakir spell